blakekidney/moodle-mod_activitytask/README.md

 # moodle-mod_activitytask
-Moodle module allowing an task-oriented activity to be added to course section.
+Moodle module allowing a task-oriented activity to be added to course section.